bricel/advancedqueue/README.txt

 allows site builders to start with the non-scalable and later on, more advanced users can disable that option via admin/config/system/cron.

+To use all the field and filters in the default views, Date Views (date_views) module should be enabled.

 DRUSH WORKERS
 =============
 It is possible to execute the Drush command that will loop and "listen" to